 Exam: One hour duration

-The exam is held separately from the training course at a computer based test centre.
+The exam is held separately from the training course.

 1.1 The Fundamentals of Agile Software Development

 1.1.1 Basic concept of Agile software development based on the Agile Manifesto

 1.1.3 Benefits of early and frequent feedback